 I have been on my sandwich bread journey for a little over a year.
 As a mom two little girls, I try my very best to provide them with the best in nutrition and whole foods as I possibly can.
 Do I have a bucket of candy in the back that I reserve for bribery?
 Why, yes.
 Yes, I do, but that's another story for another day.

 It took me about a year of experimenting, but I have finally come up with the very best, soft white sandwich bread.
 It is fluffy, it stays soft and pillow, and the flavor is spot on.
 The ingredient count?
 A whopping 7 ingredients.
-And, one of them is water.
+And, one of them is just water.

-I've designed this recipe to be super simple.
+I've also designed this recipe to be super simple.
 A stand mixer does the most of the work.
 The majority of the time for this recipe is just ferment and rise time.
 There is minimal shaping and that's just the way I like it.
 And, it works all the time, 100% of the time.
 Fellow lazy bakers rejoice!

 This is a true minimal ingredient sandwich bread recipe.
 Look at the ingredients on a bag of the standard store-bought stuff and give it a count.
 I'll wait.